-Messrs.
-Toms and Huckfeldt, Ms. Jacobsen Smith and certain other officers and managers, participate in the Company's Supplemental Retirement Income Plan ("SRIP").
-The SRIP is a non-qualified, unfunded supplemental retirement plan that provides a monthly benefit equal to a specified percentage of the participant's base salary plus annual bonus for the 60-consecutive month period preceding his termination of employment (referred to as his or her "Final Average Earnings").
-Messrs.
-Toms and Huckfeldt and Ms. Jacobsen Smith are each eligible to receive a monthly benefit equal to 50%, 25% and 25%, respectively, of their Final Average Earnings.
-However, in November 2019 the Compensation Committee and the full Board authorized an amendment to the SRIP freezing Mr. Toms' Final Average Earnings at \$640,580.
-Therefore, the maximum annual payment to Mr. Toms under the SRIP plan will be \$320,290 per year at his retirement, subject to fulfilling his commitment to assist the Board in implementation of a CEO succession plan.
+Mr. Huckfeldt and Ms. Smith participate in the Company's Supplemental Retirement Income Plan ("SRIP").
+The SRIP is a non-qualified, unfunded supplemental retirement plan that provides a monthly benefit equal to a specified percentage of the participant's average base salary plus annual bonus for the 60-consecutive month period preceding their termination of employment (referred to as their "Final Average Earnings").
+Mr. Huckfeldt and Ms. Smith are each eligible to receive a monthly benefit equal to 25% of their Final Average Earnings.
 For all executives, the benefit is paid for 15 years following the participant's retirement.
 As a general matter, a participant is not entitled to receive any benefit under the SRIP unless they remain continuously employed with the Company to age 60.
 At age 60, the participant becomes vested in 75% of their SRIP benefit and in 5% increments each following year until becoming 100% vested at age 65, assuming the participant remains continuously employed to those dates.

 The objective of the SRIP is to create incentives for covered employees to remain employed with the Company over the balance of their careers, reward extended service with the Company and to balance short-term and long-term decision making, thereby enhancing the stability of the management team and allowing for predictability in succession planning.
-In addition, the Committee has determined that the SRIP helps mitigate compensation-related risk for the reasons discussed at page 31.
+In addition, the Committee has determined that the SRIP helps mitigate compensation-related risk as discussed on page 30.

 Each participant's benefit in the SRIP will become fully vested, regardless of age, and the present value of those benefits will be paid in a lump sum upon a change in control of the Company.
 The Committee believes that this provision further enhances retention by providing assurance to employees that the benefits promised under the SRIP will be paid if the Company comes under new ownership or control.
-The amounts to which participating named executive officers would be entitled to receive under the SRIP and additional information concerning the SRIP can be found in the Pension Benefits table on page 38 and Potential Payments upon Termination or Change in Control on page 39.
+The amounts to which participating named executive officers would be entitled to receive under the SRIP and additional information concerning the SRIP can be found in the Pension Benefits table on page 43 and Potential Payments upon Termination or Change in Control on page 43.

 Messrs.
-Boone, Delgatti, Hoff and Townsend do not participate in the SRIP.
-They have been provided other retention incentives under their employment agreements that are tailored to their specific employment circumstances.
+Hoff and Phelps do not participate in the SRIP.
+They have been provided other retention incentives under their employment agreements tailored to their specific employment circumstances.

-Employment Agreements
+Employment Agreements and Other Employment Terms